zhou-1/Personal/_posts/PythonThinking/collectionsModule.md

 ## Counter()
-It is a basic counter, for example, count for the number of appearence of character.
+It is a basic counter, for example, count for the number of appearance of character.

     >>> from collections import Counter
     >>> c = Counter()